-- The Image Archive shall be grouped with the Image Manager, and the Image Manager shall be grouped with the Image Archive. - The Image Manager participating in Scheduled Workflow or Reporting Workflow Integration Profiles shall be grouped with a Performed Procedure Step Manager.
-The grouped Performed Procedure Step Manager shall be capable of being disabled via configuration. - The Department System Scheduler/Order Filler participating in Scheduled Workflow or Reporting Workflow shall be grouped with a Performed Procedure Step Manager.
-The grouped Performed Procedure Step Manager shall be capable of being disabled via configuration. - The Print Composer shall be grouped with an Image Manager, an Acquisition Modality, an Image Display or an Evidence Creator. - The Evidence Creator participating in Post-Processing Workflow shall be grouped with an Image Display. - A Radiology Profile Actor which is grouped with a Secure Node Actor or Secure Application Actor of the ITI Audit Trail and Node Authentication Integration Profile (ITI TF-1: 9.4) shall support the applicable Radiology events and semantics defined in RAD TF-3: 5.1. - The Post-Processing Manager shall be grouped with either an Image Manager or a Department System Scheduler.
+- The Image Archive in any Radiology profile shall be grouped with the Image Manager, and the Image Manager shall be grouped with the Image Archive. - The Image Manager participating in Scheduled Workflow or Reporting Workflow Integration Profiles shall be grouped with a Performed Procedure Step Manager.
+The grouped Performed Procedure Step Manager shall be capable of being disabled via configuration. - The Department System Scheduler/Order Filler participating in any of the following profiles, Scheduled Workflow, Patient Information Reconciliation, Charge Posting, Presentation of Grouped Procedures, Import Reconciliation Workflow, or Reporting Workflow, shall be grouped with a Performed Procedure Step Manager.
+The grouped Performed Procedure Step Manager shall be capable of being disabled via configuration. - The Print Composer in any Radiology profile shall be grouped with an Image Manager, an Acquisition Modality, an Image Display or an Evidence Creator. - The Evidence Creator participating in Post-Processing Workflow shall be grouped with an Image Display from one or more Radiology profiles. - A Radiology Profile Actor which is grouped with a Secure Node Actor or Secure Application Actor of the ITI Audit Trail and Node Authentication Integration Profile (ITI TF-1: 9.4) shall support the applicable Radiology events and semantics defined in RAD TF-3: 5.1. - The Post-Processing Manager in the Post-Processing Workflow profile shall be grouped with either an Image Manager or a Department System Scheduler.

-- The Portable Media Importer shall be grouped with at least one of the following actors in order to perform import of the supported evidence objects and/or Diagnostic Reports: - Evidence Creator (Evidence Documents) - Acquisition Modality (Images, Key Image Notes, Evidence Documents) - Image Manager/Image Archive (Images, Presentation States, Key Image Notes, Evidence Documents) - Report Creator (Diagnostic Reports) - Report Manager (Diagnostic Reports) - Report Repository (Diagnostic Reports) - Importer - The Imaging Document Consumer shall be grouped with an ITI XDS Document Consumer, thereby supporting the Document Consumer's transactions for querying an XDS Registry and Repository as defined in ITI XDS. - The Importer Actor is generic in terms of not defining a specific transport mechanism for the Evidence Objects it imports.
+- The Portable Media Importer in the Portable Data for Imaging profile shall be grouped with at least one of the following actors from one or more Radiology profiles in order to perform import of the supported evidence objects and/or Diagnostic Reports: - Evidence Creator (Evidence Documents) - Acquisition Modality (Images, Key Image Notes, Evidence Documents) - Image Manager/Image Archive (Images, Presentation States, Key Image Notes, Evidence Documents) - Report Creator (Diagnostic Reports) - Report Manager (Diagnostic Reports) - Report Repository (Diagnostic Reports) - Importer - The Imaging Document Consumer shall be grouped with an ITI XDS Document Consumer, thereby supporting the Document Consumer's transactions for querying an XDS Registry and Repository as defined in ITI XDS. - The Importer Actor in the Import Reconciliation Workflow profile is generic in terms of not defining a specific transport mechanism for the Evidence Objects it imports.
 It may be necessary for the Importer to be grouped with additional Actors to support specific transport mechanisms.
 For example, to support import from PDI Media, the Importer Actor must be grouped with the Portable Media Importer Actor.